-- This site is 0.39 ha in size and contains a vacant office building, including a car park, - The site is located in flood zone 3ai with 4.3% of the site in flood zone 3a - This site has previously been granted prior approval for change of use to residential under permitted development in 2013, supported by a site-specific FRA,. - In order to allocate, the AAP should include a requirement in the site allocation statement that the measures detailed in the FRA are implemented to ensure the development and occupants are safe from flooding, in accordance with EA recommendations. - These measures include the identification and provision of safe route(s) into and out of the site to an appropriate safe haven; and the implementation of flood mitigation measures on the ground floor. - The EA recommend that flood proofing and mitigation measures are applied up to 600 mm above ground levels.
+These measures include the identification and provision of safe route(s) into and out of the site to an appropriate safe haven; and the implementation of flood mitigation measures on the ground floor.
+The EA recommend that flood proofing and mitigation measures are applied up to 600 mm above ground levels.
 In line with normal practice, if infiltration methods are not practical, surface water will be required to discharge into Bradford Beck.
 The allowable rate of discharge will be based on the existing 1:2 year plus climate change event with a reduction of 30 percent that currently connects to the beck.
-If a connection does not currently exist into the beck, the maximum allowable discharge will be restricted to 2 litres/second/ hectare ensuring flows and volumes of surface water are managed to greenfield runoff characteristics.

-Site NBW5 is considered to pass the first part of the exceptions test.

-Site CCF4 passes the Exception Test because it has prior approval for change of use under permitted development supported by a site specific Flood Risk Assessment.
-No further flood risk assessment would be needed provided the development is carried out in accordance with the FRA.
-If the scheme is altered or reapplication made, a new Flood Risk Assessment (FRA) will be required taking account of the advice set out above.
+If a connection does not currently exist into the beck, the maximum allowable discharge will be restricted to 2 litres/ second/ hectare ensuring flows and volumes of surface water are managed to greenfield runoff characteristics.
+Conclu sion BW5 is considered to pass the first part of the exceptions test. change Flood provide schem CF4 passes the Exception Test because it has prior approval for e of use under permitted development supported by a site specific Risk Assessment.
+No further flood risk assessment would be needed ed the development is carried out in accordance with the FRA.
+If the e is altered or reapplication made, a new Flood Risk Assessment will be required taking account of the advice set out above.